ray-project/ray/doc/source/configure.rst

 - ``ray.address``

   - The cluster address if the driver connects to an existing Ray cluster.
-If it's ``null``, a new Ray cluster will be created.
+If it is empty, a new Ray cluster will be created.
   - Type: ``String``
   - Default: ``null``